EMREX technical guide

 1. Provide the student with application(s) that allow them to fetch their result from another HEI, either in the same country or from abroad.
-This will later on be referred to as the EMREX Client and includes the functionality if the Student Mobility Plugin (SMP)
+This will later on be referred to as the EMREX Client and includes the functionality of the EMREX Client (EMC)

 2. Provide national client(s) with functionality to fetch assessments (results from courses, qualification) from the databases containing this information.
-This will later on be referred to as the National Contact Point (NCP).
+This will later on be referred to as the EMREX Data Provider (EMP).

 Because EMREX is a decentralized system, there is no major component that each country can reuse.
 The EMREX project does provide some modules, plugins and examples that can be used and built upon, however there are a couple of issues that cannot be solved in a general way:

 Each country has their own way of authenticating a student in their system. in Norway there are Feide and ID-Porten, Finland has Haka, Sweden has Swamid and so on.
 Therefore, the EMREX project cannot make a complete login module and distribute this, as each country solves this in different ways.